Photo by Unknown (prototype asset)

 Why Dry Season

-The extraordinary dry season (the extraordinary low humidity — 60–70% vs 85%+ in the wet season, the extraordinary clear skies, and the extraordinary zero-rain mornings) is the finest time for:
+The dry season — low humidity (60–70% versus 85%+ in the wet season), clear skies, and rain-free mornings — is the best time for:

-• The extraordinary outdoor activities (the extraordinary Mount Agung and Mount Batur sunrise hikes, the extraordinary Munduk waterfall trekking, and the extraordinary Nusa Penida cliff walks are all most comfortable in the dry season)
+• Outdoor activities: the Mount Agung and Mount Batur sunrise hikes, Munduk waterfall trekking, and Nusa Penida cliff walks are all far more comfortable

-• The extraordinary beach culture (the extraordinary Seminyak and Canggu surf, the extraordinary Uluwatu cliff temple sunsets, and the extraordinary Nusa Dua calm-water beaches are all at their finest)
+• Beach culture: Seminyak and Canggu surf, Uluwatu’s cliff-temple sunsets, and Nusa Dua’s calm-water beaches are all at their best

 The Dry Season Reality